LaunchCodeEducation/csharp-web-dev-curriculum/content/inheritance/class-diagrams.md

 ---
-title: "Inheriting from Abstraction"
+title: "Class Diagrams"
 date: 2023-01-31T15:39:38-06:00
 draft: false
-weight: 4
+weight: 7
 originalAuthor: Courtney Frey # to be set by page creator
 originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: # to be set by the page reviewer